paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2018-10-03-tempelhof.md

 Planned before the advent of National Socialism, the design of this airport was influenced by contemporary fashions, including that of the Bauhaus.
 Yet while the building may lack the neo-classical features favoured by Hitler, it didn’t escape his influence entirely.
 Between the two ends of its sweeping arc sit thirteen towers.
 Tempelhof was intended not only be an airport but a stadium, part of a much larger venue within which a million people could celebrate the air supremacy of the Third Reich, and these towers were built to transport thousands of spectators to the roof where tiered seating would provide views over the airfield.
 But like other parts of the building, many of these towers were never completed.
 With the onset of war, energies were turned elsewhere.

-{% include 'figure' with '/images/2018/10/tempelhof/reception.jpg'
+{% render 'figure' with '/images/2018/10/tempelhof/reception.jpg'
   caption: 'The terminal’s reception hall.'
 %}